rae-annthomas/css-exercises/intermediate-html-css/advanced-grid/02-holy-grail-mockup/README.md

 - The header and footer span across both columns
 - The sidebar only spans across the first column
 - The nav and article elements only span across the second column

+NOTE TO SELF:
+To align elements in a grid item, make the item a grid container and then use justify-items and align-items